brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 Another challenge is avoiding students doing nothing (or just the bare minimum) to get access to the feedback phase and hence access to other students' assignment.

+Proving two rounds of feedback may be too much for such a small assignment, especially considering that this increases the opportunities for seeing and copying other students' code.